 However, relying on diets like water fasting to lose weight may cause people to gain weight in the long run if the dieter gains back more weight than they lost during the fast.

-It’s important to remember that losing weight is a complicated process, and deprivation diets are ineffective in the long run.
+It’s important to remember that losing weight is complicated, and deprivation diets are ineffective in the long run.
 Dieters shouldn’t try the latest fad diet or trend.
 Instead, they should focus on healthier eating habits and changes they can keep for life.

-You lose lean muscle mass and lose important nutrients when you only drink water.
+You lose lean muscle mass and essential nutrients only when drinking water.
 If you want to lose weight, talk to your doctor about what changes you can make to help, rather than focusing on restrictive diets that don’t work long-term.

 The dangers of water fasting and starvation diets.